jagmonroy/cvae_tp/README.md

 python3 run_folder.py ETH-UCY/config_files/batch2/ 1

-By default, all ETH-UCY config files has only one run.
+By default, all ETH-UCY config files have only one run.
 In the thesis, each configuration was run 5 times.
 To run the configuration more times, just add ids (strings) in id_list in the yaml file.
-By default, only sdvae_tf1_feat1_pe0 and sdvae_tf0_feat1_pe0 are run one time, the rest are run 5 times (they can be seen as example if it is desired to do more than one run in ETH-UCY).
+By default, in crossroad only sdvae_tf1_feat1_pe0 and sdvae_tf0_feat1_pe0 are run one time, the rest are run 5 times (they can be seen as example if it is desired to do more than one run in ETH-UCY).